Published

 "Abstract Object and Platonic Inheritance"

-American Philosophical Association (APA) Eastern Division Meeting, New York NY, February 2025.
+APA Eastern Division Meeting, New York NY, February 2025.

 "Doing Away with Works: Let’s Talk About Music"